Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 EventDispatcher does not own Node lifetime, mutation queues or input state.

-22. ModalManager
-Source:

-src/core/modalmanager.hpp
-src/core/modalmanager.cpp
+ModalSystem

-ModalManager maintains a stack of active modal sessions.
+ModalSystem maintains a stack of active modal sessions.

 A modal must: